Stomach Pain in Kids and Teens

 Stress

-When kids feel stressed or worried, they may feel abdominal pain.
+When kids feel stressed or worried, they may feel stomach pain.
 “Stomach aches that appear to have no apparent cause may be due to stress, especially if the pain is recurrent.
 But all the child knows is that their stomach hurts,” says Dr. Bhasin.
 “When this happens, gently ask the child if they’re worried about something and want to talk about it.
 There could be problems at school or with friends.”

 Stomach virus